bbauska/HTML5-Basics/README.md

 <h3>Q. How do you set IE compatibility mode?</h3>

-**X-UA-Compatible** is a document mode meta tag that allows to choose what version of Internet Explorer the page should be rendered as.
+<b>X-UA-Compatible<b> is a document mode meta tag that allows to choose what version of
+Internet Explorer the page should be rendered as.
 It is used by Internet Explorer 8 to specify whether a page should be rendered as IE 7 (compatibility view) or IE 8 (standards view).